Can I Use an HSA with Health Sharing?

 Can I open an HSA if I have a health sharing plan?

 You can only open and contribute to an HSA if you have a qualifying High Deductible Health Plan (HDHP) or an HSA-eligible health sharing arrangement.
-Zion HealthShare and Sedera structure their plans to meet HSA eligibility requirements.
+Zion HealthShare and Sedera structure their programs to meet HSA eligibility requirements.
 If your health sharing plan is not HSA-eligible (CHM, Medi-Share, Samaritan, CrowdHealth), you cannot contribute to an HSA while enrolled in that plan.
 If you have no other coverage, consult a tax professional about your specific eligibility.

 How much can I save in taxes by combining HSA with health sharing?